Itiviti/gradle-nuget-plugin/README.md

 ## nugetSpec

-    The task is to generate nuspec file by custom configuration
+The task is to generate nuspec file by custom configuration.

-    - Sample usage:
+Sample usage:

 ```groovy
 buildscript {
     repositories {